Santa Monica Parish Church (Minalin): 2011 inauguration and declaration

-The Philippine National Commission for Culture and the Arts (NCCA) called for the conservation and protection of Spanish-era churches because of heritage and culture declaring them as National Cultural Treasures (NCT).
+The Philippine National Commission for Culture and the Arts (NCCA) called for the conservation and protection of Spanish-era churches because of heritage and culture, declaring them as National Cultural Treasures (NCT).
 Priority status was bestowed not just due to their historical value, but also based on the geographic representation of various regions across the nation.
 The Santa Monica Church was declared such by the National Museum of the Philippines on August 27, 2011.

-Ahead of the 400th founding anniversary of Minalin Parish (“Aldo ning Minalin”) in 2014, the National Museum of the Philippines per Director Jeremy Barns inscribed the Sta.
-Monica Church of Minalin as a National Cultural Treasure (NCT) for three reasons: First, its façade’s that resembles a giant “retablo” and was influenced by Christian, Buddhist, Hinduist and animistic cultures; second, the four capilla posas (prayer nooks or corner chapels) that are still duly preserved or intact at the four corners of its front patio and can only be found at the Santa Monica Church; and lastly, the old painting of the Our Lady of Consolation giving the cords to Saint Monica and her son Saint Augustine in the main altar.
+Ahead of the 400th founding anniversary of Minalin Parish ("Aldo ning Minalin") in 2014, the National Museum of the Philippines per Director Jeremy Barns inscribed the Sta.
+Monica Church of Minalin as a National Cultural Treasure (NCT) for three reasons: First, its façade that resembles a giant "retablo" and was influenced by Christian, Buddhist, Hinduist and animistic cultures; second, the four capilla posas (prayer nooks or corner chapels) that are still duly preserved or intact at the four corners of its front patio and can only be found at the Santa Monica Church; and lastly, the old painting of the Our Lady of Consolation giving the cords to Saint Monica and her son Saint Augustine in the main altar.
 The church was the second NCT in Pampanga, after the Betis Church (Saint James Parish Church) in Betis, Guagua, Pampanga.

 Archbishop Paciano Aniceto, D.D., and Minalin parish priest Fr.
-Greg Vega both celebrated the historic Mass with Interior and Local Government Secretary Jesse Robredo and Minalin Mayor Arturo “Katoy” Naguit as guests.
+Greg Vega both celebrated the historic Mass with Interior and Local Government Secretary Jesse Robredo and Minalin Mayor Arturo "Katoy" Naguit as guests.

 Description

 The four-century old Minalin Parish in Barangay San Nicolas is one of the first 20 missions put up by the Augustinians when they came to the Philippines.
 The church's design includes motifs reflective of pre-Hispanic culture.
-The spires decorating the bell towers depict a Moorish architecture, hinting of the old Islamic faith of early Minaleños.
-None of the other 20 mission churches have similar motifs.
+The spires decorating the bell towers depict a Moorish architecture, hinting of the old Islamic faith of early Minalin residents; none of the other 20 mission churches have similar motifs.
 The incipient baroque is of moderate decorative traits.
 There are several examples of this style in the churches built in the 18th century or before, such as those of Betis, Lipa, San Vicente, Candon, Magsingal and Sarrat.

 The church and convent is probably a center of religious orders – foremost Augustinians, Franciscans, Jesuits and Dominicans.
 They heavily influenced the life and culture of the natives as evidenced by the images of Saint Augustine, Saint Francis of Assisi, Saint Dominic and Saint Francis Xavier in the reredos according to Minalin Parish Priest, Fr.
 Vega.